Wilkins (singer): Tragedy

-Wilkins suffered a personal tragedy when his young son Gabriel died of a brain tumor when he was only 19 years old.
-He stayed away from the music world for three years.
+Wilkins suffered a personal tragedy when his young son Gabriel died of a brain tumor at the age of 19.
+Wilkins stayed away from the music world for three years.
 In 1995, he recorded El Amor Es Mas Fuerte (The Love is Stronger) which won a "Tu Musica Award" as best album of the year.
 He was also awarded the Dominican Republic's Casandra Award that same year.
 He then made his official comeback with a sold-out concert at San Juan's Hiram Bithorn Stadium, formerly the biggest concert and sports venue in Puerto Rico.
 That same year he also won another Gold Record Award for the recording of Wilkins-Leyenda, which consists of a set of four CDs with 70 songs.
 In the 1990s, he released several other successful albums such as Pole-Pole and held a concert in El Morro fortress in San Juan.
 In 2005, Wilkins released his 43rd album, Tu Fan, recorded in Italy.
 Wilkins has won over 23 Gold Record and 10 Platinum Record Awards over the years.

 In November 2006, Wilkins released a Greatest Hits collection, featuring a DVD with 17 music videos and five new songs, called Disco de Oro: Cuatro Décadas de Éxitos y Cinco Nuevas Canciones.

 In December 2007, Wilkins held a press conference in Puerto Rico to announce his retirement from music after 40 years of career.
 He said the decision stems from his desire to take care of his nephew (son of Wilkins' sister, Bruni Vélez, who died in 2006) and his mother.

 Personal life

 Wilkins has been married four times.
 He had a son, Gabriel, with his first wife, who died in 1994 of a brain tumor.
-His sister, Bruni Vélez, died in 2006 from Lou Gehrig's disease at the age of 55.
+His sister, Bruni Velez, died in 2006 from Lou Gehrig's disease at the age of 55.
 Wilkins recorded a song dedicated to her, called "Te Extraño" ("I Miss You") that is included in his latest album "Disco de Oro".